Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Datasets

 \subsection{Dialectal OEQ}

-We then translated the OEQs into dialectal variants using similar controlled prompting principles, promoting authentic dialectal translation while preserving both semantic and pragmatic fidelity to the original MSA version.
-The resulting dataset constitutes a parallel corpus spanning five dialects and English, each aligned with consistent cultural grounding and verified equivalence.
-This parallel structure enables systematic evaluation of dialectal reasoning and transfer capabilities in generative settings.
+We then translated the OEQs into dialectal variants using similar controlled prompting, encouraging natural dialectal expression while preserving the semantic and pragmatic meaning of the original MSA version.
+The resulting dataset forms a parallel corpus across five Arabic varieties and English, aligned around the same cultural content and verified for equivalence.
+This structure enables systematic evaluation of dialectal reasoning and cross-variant transfer in generative settings.